MrPhuc11/data-story/index.markdown

 </div>

 <div style="border-left: 4px solid #A7C7E7; padding-left: 20px; font-size: 18px; background-color: #A7C7E7">
-Now we can visualize these clusters in the embedding space by using the subreddit embedings dataset.
-This plot shows us how these topical groups of subreddits are organized in the embedding space.
-The embedding space is organized such that subreddits with similar users will lie close together.
+Now we can visualize these clusters in the embedding space using the subreddit embeddings dataset.
+This plot lets us see how different topical groups of subreddits are arranged relative to each other.
+The idea behind the embedding space is simple: subreddits with similar users end up close together, while communities with very different audiences are farther apart.
 </div>

 <div style="border-left: 4px solid #A7C7E7; padding-left: 20px; font-size: 18px; margin-top: 2;">
   <details open>
     <summary style = "font-size: 18px; cursor: pointer;"><b>How to plot embeddings?</b></summary>
   These vector embeddings are actually <b>300 dimensional</b>!
-That can make visualization hard, so we need to reduce the dimension first before we can see what the clusters look like, for this we can use <b>PCA</b>.
+To make a nice plot, we first need to reduce the dimensionality.
+This step keeps the most important structure in the data while projecting everything down to two dimensions.

   <details open>
     <summary style = "font-size: 18px; cursor: pointer;"><b>PCA</b></summary>
-    PCA is ..
+    We start with <b>PCA</b> (Principal Component Analysis).
+PCA is a linear method that finds the directions in the data with the most variance and projects the embeddings onto those directions.
+Using PCA helps compress the embeddings and remove some noise, and it also makes later visualization steps faster and more stable.
    </details>
   <details open>
     <summary style = "font-size: 18px; cursor: pointer;"><b>t-SNE</b></summary>
-    t-SNE converts similarities between data points to joint probabilities and tries to minimize the Kullback-Leibler divergence between the joint probabilities of the low-dimensional embedding and the high-dimensional data.
-We apply PCA before-hand because of the number of features is initially very high.
+    After PCA, we use t-SNE to create the final 2D visualization. t-SNE works by turning similarities between subreddits into probabilities and then trying to preserve those similarities in a lower-dimensional space.
+It does this by minimizing the Kullback–Leibler divergence between the original high-dimensional data and the 2D embedding.
+We apply PCA first because the original embeddings have a lot of features, and t-SNE doesn’t work well when the dimensionality is too high.
    </details>
   </details>
 </div>